heltonricardo/enunciados-exercicios-java/exercicios/exercicio-017/versao-001/README.md

 ## 6. Estrutura do projeto

-A estrutura do projeto Movepass segue uma organização modular, separando as responsabilidades de cada camada do sistema.
+A estrutura principal do projeto **Movepass** segue uma organização modular, separando as responsabilidades de cada camada do sistema.
 Isso facilita a manutenção e a escalabilidade do código.
 Abaixo está a estrutura sugerida:

 ```text
 src/main/java/com/movepass